Selections from the “B-C-E Collection”

 S. W. Stevenson (1889) Dictionary of Roman Coins, page 124

-There is a tradition of scholarship exploring ethnic and religious outsiders in Classical cultures, and a host of studies of “barbarians” in Roman coinage, art, and literature.
-But I have yet to find another private collection that focuses on the whole of Roman “Barbarians & Captives” coinage as a topic in its own right — that is, beyond specific historical episodes, such as the Flavian “Judaea Capta coinage” or “Trajan’s Dacian conquest.”
+There is a tradition of scholarship exploring “barbarians” in Roman coinage and in Classical art and literature more generally.
+But I have yet to find another private collection that focuses on the whole of Roman “Barbarians, Captives, and Enemies” (B-C-E) coinage as a topic in its own right.

 CATALOG OF COINS